-The Toyota Camry hasn’t appeared in Europe since the early 2000s, but with the departure of the mid-sized Avensis, the company believes it’s time to bring the Camry back to the UK.
+The Toyota Camry hasn’t been on sale in Europe since the early 2000s, but with the departure of the mid-sized Avensis from the line-up, the company believes the time is right to bring the Camry back to the UK.

-This time it’s equipped with a 2.5-litre petrol hybrid engine delivering 215bhp and 0-62mph in 8.3 seconds, en route to a top speed of 112mph.
+This time it’s equipped with a 2.5-litre petrol hybrid engine delivering 218bhp, getting from 0-62mph in 8.3 seconds en route to a top speed of 112mph.

-Official fuel economy of 50.4mpg is by no means groundbreaking, while emissions of 101g/km aren’t low enough to trouble the class leaders either.
-However, the Camry is capable of travelling short distances (no more than two miles) under electric power alone, which should make it very efficient driving in towns and cities.
+Official fuel economy of 50.4mpg is by no means groundbreaking, while CO2 emissions of 98 to 101g/km aren’t low enough to trouble the class leaders, either.
+However, the Camry is capable of travelling short distances (no more than two miles) under electric power alone, which should make it very efficient in towns and cities.

-It’s at higher speeds – such as on dual-carriageways and motorways - where the Camry performs less well.
-Accelerate hard and the revs from the engine will rise accordingly, although the noise is nowhere near as loud as older automatic hybrids from the past.
-In any case, the powertrain’s combined 215bhp means you rarely need to use full throttle.
+At higher speeds – such as on dual-carriageways and motorways – the Camry performs less well.
+Accelerate hard and the revs from the engine rise accordingly, although the noise is nowhere near as loud as older automatic hybrids from the past.
+In any case, the powertrain’s combined 218bhp means you rarely need to use full throttle.

 At a 70mph cruise, the Camry’s engine settles down and is suitably quiet, making it easier for you to listen to the noticeable flutter of wind noise over the car’s body.

-Using the same TNGA platform as found in the RAV4 Hybrid SUV, the Camry Hybrid delivers on the “confident and natural handling” that Toyota’s engineers were aiming for.
+Using the same platform the Toyota RAV4 SUV and latest Toyota Corolla, the Camry Hybrid delivers the “confident and natural handling” that Toyota’s engineers were aiming for.
 Rivals such as the Ford Mondeo Hybrid might be sharper to drive, but the Camry’s light steering is neat and grip from the tyres is plentiful.

 It’s comfortable, too, feeling smooth and relaxed without descending into the overly floaty or wallowy sensation that some softly sprung cars can suffer from.

-Among those business users will no doubt be taxi drivers, whose passengers are unlikely to complain about the space in the rear: there’s enough room for six-foot adults to get comfortable, and all versions of the Camry get a leather interior as standard.
+Among those business users will no doubt be Uber and other private-hire drivers, whose passengers are unlikely to complain about the space in the rear: there’s enough room for six-foot adults to get comfortable, and all versions of the Camry get a leather interior as standard.

-Stepping up to Excel introduces 18-inch alloy wheels – also increasing BiK by 1% - while adding LED fog lights, wireless phone charging and a raft of advanced safety features such as Rear Cross Traffic Alert and Blind Spot Monitor systems.
+Stepping up to Excel introduces 18-inch alloy wheels – also increasing BiK – while adding LED foglights, wireless phone charging and a raft of advanced safety features such as rear cross-traffic alert and blind-spot monitoring.

-There’s no Apple CarPlay of Android Auto either, meaning no smartphone connectivity.
-Toyota says it’s working on fitting both, although neither will be available on early versions of the car.
+There’s no Apple CarPlay or Android Auto either, meaning no smartphone connectivity.
+Toyota says it’s working on fitting both, although neither is available on early versions of the car.

 Ultimately, the Camry is a well sorted, comfortable business saloon.
-But with plug-in hybrid rivals set to arrive in the next few months, and various equally efficient yet more practical hybrid alternatives in Toyota’s own lineup, you have to really want the executive styling and comfort levels to justify the Camry whether you’re a company or private buyer.
+But with several plug-in hybrid rivals looming and various equally efficient yet more practical hybrid alternatives in Toyota’s own line-up, you have to really want the executive styling and comfort to justify the Camry, whether you’re a company or private buyer.